 Since no one can predict when such a disaster might take place it makes sense to be prepared.
 For example, how much food would each individual in your family need per day?
 Or how much water should you have stored for each person.
 If you know the answer to these questions you are somewhat prepared and you can begin the process of keeping back up stores of these lifesaving supplies.
 What about the nutrition content of the food you will keep in storage?
 How will you plan out these meals and ration out food stores?

 The important thing to remember is that in a survival situation focus should be on the calories per person per day.
 A good guide is the standard average of 2000 calories per person (although this varies with weight, age and levels of physical activities).
 So you should be able to provide about 3 meals each of around 650 calories per day.
 You should also have at least 3 days of stores minimum and according to stricter survivalist strategies upwards of 1 to 3 months of food supplies to be on the safe side depending on what type of crisis you are preparing for.
 Now this might seem a difficult task to take on if you plan to keep rations in the form of rice bags or cans.
 However, there is an easier way to store such large quantities of food stores in the form of pre-packaged emergency meals.
 These meals are specially packaged and designed to last long periods of time and they come in neat buckets and boxes that mean you don’t need too much storage space.
-A good example is the 2 week instant food storage pail which weighs around 4kg and provides 72 servings of food.
+A good example is the 72-hour kit which is light and has enough servings of food for three whole days.
 The food in the pail is rationed into pouches and packets and contains everything from a breakfast of granola with milk to dinners such as pasta marinara with beef.
 If you store 1 bucket for each member of your family, you are all set to survive 2 weeks of any disaster without wasting important time and resources foraging for food in the case of an actual crisis.